vbskr/FrenchAnki/README.md

 - Copy and Paste Area

 ## What does the card look like?
-The basic card produced by FrenchAnkiScraper is a fill-in-the-blank example sentence, with a picture and a definition in French, as you can see below.
+The basic card produced by FrenchAnki is a fill-in-the-blank example sentence, with a picture and a definition in French, as you can see below.
 The backside will give the gender and pronunciation (with IPA and sound) as well.

 <img src="user_guide/front1.jpg" alt="Fill-in-the-blank card" width="400" height="auto"/>
 <img src="user_guide/front2.jpg" alt="Fill-in-the-blank card with answer" width="400" height="auto"/>